-Q: Do I need to implement GHS now?
+- Q: Do I need to implement GHS now? - A: Yes, it's a good idea to start.

-A: The sooner the better, yes.

-As of February 11, 2015, the National Office of WHMIS took another step further towards protecting the health and safety of Canadian workers by adopting the country to the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
+As of June 1, 2015, the Occupational Safety and Health Administration (OSHA) will go another step further towards protecting the health and safety of U.S. workers by introducing the Globally Harmonized System of Classification and Labeling of Chemicals (GHS).

-The new standard will essentially require all chemical manufacturers and importers to follow a uniform set of guidelines in how they convey safety hazard information on their labels and material safety data sheets (MSDS).
+The new standard will require all chemical manufacturers and importers to follow a uniform set of guidelines in how they convey safety hazard information on their labels and material safety data sheets (MSDS).
 One of the objectives behind the changes is to provide alignment with global standards and elevate hazard communication to promote "understanding" rather than simply "knowing."